--CBD has been shown to affect the body in a variety of positive ways that include benefits related to mood, cognition, sleep, energy, and cell regeneration.
+CBD, a Cannabis sativa derived cannabinoid known mainly for its anxiolytic, analgesic, anti-inflammatory, and antioxidant properties, is just one component of full spectrum hemp oil.
+It has been shown to affect the body in a variety of positive ways that include whole body benefits related to mood, cognition, sleep, energy, and cell regeneration.

--Full spectrum hemp oil contains an abundant array of therapeutic phenolic compounds including various cannabinoids, terpenes, flavonoids, lignans, stillbenes, phloroglucinols, and spiroindans.
+Full spectrum hemp oil contains hundreds of therapeutic phenolic compounds in addition to CBD including various cannabinoids, terpenes, flavonoids, lignans, stillbenes, phloroglucinols, and spiroindans.

--Full spectrum hemp oil phenolic compounds have been shown to not only have individual health benefits, but also to act together in an entourage effect to enhance each other's desired effects.
+The various phenolic compounds found in full spectrum oil have been shown to have both individual health benefits as well as to act together in an entourage effect to enhance each other's desired effects.

 Full-spectrum hemp products and whole plant medicinals have been used by humans since the dawn of time.
 Thus, despite newly gained fame as a modern panacea, the therapeutic use of CBD rich hemp and its constituents is not a novel development in our evolutionary history.